Which streets will be closed in Miami during the World Cup?: Dates, times, and affected routes

 • Intersection of NW 27th Avenue and NW 199th Street.

-The closures start at 5:00 AM and continue until the parking lots open, four hours before the start.
+The closures begin at 5:00 AM and continue until the parking lots open, four hours before the start.

-For the matches on July 11 and 18, the closures after the event will last two and a half hours from the start.
+For the matches on July 11 and July 18, the closures following the event will last two and a half hours from the start.

 The ramps from exit 2X of the Turnpike, however, will remain closed to all vehicles without exception.

-Closures in downtown Miami due to the Fan Festival
+Closures in downtown Miami for the Fan Festival

 The FIFA Fan Festival will take place at Bayfront Park (301 Biscayne Blvd.) for 23 days, from June 13 to July 5, featuring interactive experiences, live broadcasts, food, and musical performances.

-The Miami Herald warned bluntly: "Traffic in the downtown area is chaotic, and parking is not easy even on normal days."
+The Miami Herald pointed out bluntly: "Traffic in the downtown area is chaotic, and parking is not easy even on normal days."

 The authorities have designed two scenarios.

-The Scenario 1 (June 13 - July 1, low to medium traffic) keeps the main lanes of Biscayne Boulevard open, with possible temporary closures of the right north lane in front of Bayside Park.
+Scenario 1 (June 13 - July 1, low to medium traffic) keeps the main lanes of Biscayne Boulevard open, with possible temporary closures of the north right lane in front of Bayside Park.

-The Scenario 2 (July 1–5) redirects traffic north of Biscayne Boulevard to the southbound lanes between SE 2nd Street and NE 4th Street, with additional closures on NE 6th and NE 8th Streets.
+The Scenario 2 (July 1–5) diverts northbound traffic on Biscayne Boulevard to the southbound lanes between SE 2nd Street and NE 4th Street, with additional closures on NE 6th and NE 8th Streets.

-This scenario coincides with the concerts of Shakira at the Kaseya Center on July 1 and 2, as well as the commemoration of the 250th anniversary of the United States.
+This scenario coincides with the concerts by Shakira at the Kaseya Center on July 1 and 2 and the commemoration of the 250th anniversary of the United States.

 Public transportation and recommendations

-To reach the stadium, fans with a valid ticket can use free shuttles from the Martin Luther King Jr. Plaza Metrorail station, the Golden Glades multimodal terminal, and the Aventura Brightline station.
+To reach the stadium, fans with a valid ticket can use free shuttles from the Metrorail station Martin Luther King Jr. Plaza, the Golden Glades multimodal terminal, and the Aventura Brightline station.

 For the Fan Festival, authorities recommend using Metrorail, Metromover, Brightline, and Tri-Rail.